yash19pro/personal-habits/README.md

 - Warm-up: 5-10 minutes of light cardio
 - Strength Training: Focus on upper body exercises like push-ups, dumbbell presses, and rows.
 3 sets of 10-12 reps for each exercise.
 - Cardio: 30-45 minutes of your choice (running, cycling, or elliptical).
-- Cool down and stretching: 10-15 minutes.
+- Cool down and stretch: 10-15 minutes.

 #### Tuesday: Lower Body Strength and Cardio
 - Warm-up: 5-10 minutes of light cardio.
 - Strength Training: Concentrate on lower body exercises like squats, lunges, and leg curls.
 3 sets of 10-12 reps for each exercise.
 - Cardio: 30-45 minutes.
-- Cool down and stretching: 10-15 minutes.
+- Cool down and stretch: 10-15 minutes.

 #### Wednesday: Cardio and Core
 - Warm-up: 5-10 minutes of light cardio.
 - Core Exercises: Include planks, Russian twists, and bicycle crunches.
 3 sets of 10-15 reps for each exercise.
 - Cardio: 30-45 minutes.
-- Cool down and stretching: 10-15 minutes.
+- Cool down and stretch: 10-15 minutes.

 #### Thursday: Full Body Strength and Cardio
 - Warm-up: 5-10 minutes of light cardio.
 - Strength Training: Incorporate full-body exercises like kettlebell swings, burpees, and push presses.
 3 sets of 10-12 reps for each exercise.
 - Cardio: 30-45 minutes.
-- Cool down and stretching: 10-15 minutes.
+- Cool down and stretch: 10-15 minutes.

 #### Friday: Cardio and Active Recovery
 - Warm-up: 5-10 minutes of light cardio.
 - Active Recovery: Engage in yoga or light stretching to promote flexibility and recovery.
 - Cardio: 30-45 minutes of low-intensity, steady-state cardio.
-- Cool down and stretching: 10-15 minutes.
+- Cool down and stretch: 10-15 minutes.

 #### Saturday: Cardio and HIIT
 - Warm-up: 5-10 minutes of light cardio.